Joseph-kaku/SNAKE-GAME/README.md

 # SNAKE-GAME
 # Overview

-In this progrma i was trying to refresh my memory on using classes.
+In this program I was trying to refresh my memory on using classes.

 This is a simple snake game.
 You will use the arrow keys to move and eat food that randomly appears on the screen that has been built using the code